wahegurupal1912/resume/README.md

 Before we start with the installation of Jekyll, you will need to confirm that you have these softwares install on your machine

+If you are missing any of these you can follow the steps available [here](https://jekyllrb.com/docs/installation/).

 - Ruby version 2.4.0 or above.
   - You can check your ruby version by running `ruby -v`
   - Jekyll is a Ruby package so we need ruby on our computer to work with Jekyll.